carl-pritchett/MinecraftSandwichMod/README.txt

 linux: ./gradlew setupDecompWorkspace eclipse

 5) Download Eclipse
-6) Open workspace at mod dir
+6) Open workspace, add project from the mod directory
-7) You should be able to run the mod in normal or debug mode (the green play icon in the top bar in Eclipse)
+7) Run Minecraft with the mod in normal or debug mode (the green play icon in the top bar in Eclipse then Java Application, run the client launcher)

 Programming:
 ------------